Greenwood County Voter Registration & Elections Office will conduct a public test of the central count ballot scanners

 The Register of Deeds exists as a separate governmental office in 18 counties in South Carolina.
 In Anderson, Beaufort, Chesterfield, Georgetown, Horry, Kershaw, Oconee, Orangeburg, Pickens, Richland, Spartanburg, and Sumter, the position is appointed by the governing body.
 In the counties of Aiken, Berkeley, Charleston, Dorchester, Greenville, and Lexington, the holder of the office is elected.
 In the remaining 28 counties, the functions are performed by the elected Clerk of Court.

-Any ROD documents or Common Pleas cases brought in for recording after 4 pm will not be clocked or recorded until the following work day.
+Any ROD documents or Common Pleas cases brought in for recording after 4 p.m. will not be clocked or recorded until the following day.
 These documents may not be available on this website for up to one work week.
+If you have any questions or concerns regarding the recording of these documents, please feel free to contact our office.

 The uniform statewide Family Court system was established by statute in 1976.
 The Family Court has exclusive jurisdiction over all matters involving domestic or family relationships.
 Pursuant to this provision, the Family Court is the sole forum for the hearing of all cases concerning marriage, divorce, legal separation, custody, visitation rights, termination of parental rights, adoption, support, alimony, division of marital property, and change of name.
 The court also generally has exclusive jurisdiction over minors under the age of seventeen alleged to have violated any state law or municipal ordinance.
 However, most traffic, fish, and game law violations are still triable in the magistrate or municipal courts.
 Serious criminal charges may be transferred to the Circuit Court.